Synonyms / Other Terms Used

 In our research we discovered that test results available for this referent are rather sparse:

-While the pictogram from the Chinese standard GB/T 10001.1-2012, Public Information Graphical Symbols, labeled CNIS in the table above, was understood well with about 86 % correct responses among Chinese respondents (An & Chan, 2017), the pictogram variant labeled as Eco-Mo Foundation seems to be not well comprehensible with a comprehension score of 21.9 in a Japanese study to propose domestically unified graphical symbols based on scientific methods (Eco-Mo Foundation, 2001).
+While the pictogram from the Chinese standard GB/T 10001.1-2012, Public Information Graphical Symbols, labeled CNIS in the table above, was understood well with about 86 % correct responses in a Comprehension Test among Chinese respondents (An & Chan, 2017), the pictogram variant labeled as Eco-Mo Foundation seems to be not well comprehensible with a comprehension score of 21.9 in a Japanese study to propose domestically unified graphical symbols based on scientific methods (Eco-Mo Foundation, 2001).

 Recommendation